-A poem earthrise inspired by the first photographs of earth taken from space by the 1968 Apollo team, is one of two of Carolyn’s poems published in the winter edition 2022 of Orbis.
+earthrise is a poem inspired by the first photographs of earth taken from space and is one of two of Carolyn’s poems published in the winter edition 2022 of Orbis.

-earthrise references French surrealist poet Paul Eluard.
 The translated phrase ‘the earth is blue like an orange’ was written by Eluard in 1929 in L’Amour La Poésie, decades before man had reached the moon.
+In the 1920s, an orange was a rare and precious fruit.

-The second poem in Orbis #202 is Elder – one of a series of poems on the river Don in Sheffield, Carolyn wrote for Off The Shelf Festival.
-The tree is one of a number of plants growing on the river’s banks and draws on the folklore of the tree.
+A second poem in Orbis #202 is Elder – one of a series of poems on the river Don in Sheffield, Carolyn wrote for Off The Shelf Festival.
+The Elder tree is one of a number of plants growing on the river’s banks and the poem draws on its folklore.

 earthrise